 Stay informed Subscribe to our Blog

 As public cloud adoption increases year after year and enterprises continue to migrate production data to the cloud, it’s important for stakeholders to devise a backup strategy.
-Data stored in the public cloud needs to be able to be restored and snapshots are key to that process.
+Data stored in the public cloud needs to be able to be restored and Azure and AWS snapshots are key to that process.

 In this article, we look at the mechanisms behind the snapshot technologies at the two leading public cloud providers, Azure and AWS.
 In the other parts of this series, we saw how Azure snapshot and AWS snapshot costs compare, and took a deep dive into NetApp’s Cloud Volumes ONTAP snapshots.